AI-powered accounts payable automation: 2026 Malaysia guide

 Not every AP automation tool covers the full cycle.
 Some focus only on invoice capture.
 Others handle payments but not approval workflows.
 Before evaluating any platform, run it through this checklist.

-Look for accuracy rates above 95%, support for both PDF and image formats, and a confidence score that flags low-quality scans for human review.
+Look for high accuracy rates, support for both XML/JSON (for MyInvois) and PDF formats, and a confidence score that flags low-quality or incomplete data for human review.

 2. Approval workflows